-Our health fairs also offer free referrals to affordable and culturally appropriate healthcare providers and services.
+Our health fairs offer free health screening services and referrals to affordable and culturally appropriate healthcare to immigrant communities throughout New York City..
 We implement a robust follow-up protocol for all participants in need of further counseling.

 Each year, the IHCD Service partners with numerous community organizations to bring health fairs to their constituents.
 Recent health fairs have served New York City’s Indian Punjabi, West African Fulani-speaking, Arab American, Bangladeshi, and Mexican populations.